South Korea Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - South Korea has extremely strict drug laws with severe penalties including lengthy prison sentences
+- Illegal drugs and narcotics - severe penalties including long prison sentences.

 Restricted Items